-Broadly speaking, statistics splits into two main streams:

-(i) classical, or frequentist, and (ii) Bayesian.
+Broadly speaking, statistics splits into two main streams: (i) classical, or frequentist, and (ii) Bayesian.
 Much of classical statistics is devoted to the following general areas: Estimation of parameters (I), Hypothesis testing (II).
 Again, this is not exhaustive: the main remaining area is Non-parametric statistics (VI).
-Estimation of parameters itself splits, into (ia).
-Point estimation [e.g., maximum-likelihood estimates], (ib).
+Estimation of parameters itself splits, into

+(ia).
+Point estimation [e.g., maximum-likelihood estimates],

+(ib).
 Interval estimation [e.g., confidence intervals].

 Both these are open to interpretational objections.
 A point estimate is a single number, which will almost certainly be wrong [i.e., will differ from the value of the parameter it estimates].
 How wrong?
-And what should we do about this?
+And how to proceed?

 A confidence interval is more informative, because it includes an error estimate.
-For instance, its mid-point can be regarded as a point estimate, and half its length as an error estimate - leading to conclusions of the form $$\theta = 3.76 \pm 0.003 \tag{()}$$ - with confidence 95% [or 99%, or whatever].
-What does this mean?
-It is not a probability statement: either $\theta$ lies between 3.73 and 3.79 [when (\) is true, so holds with probability 100 %] or it doesn't [when (\) is false, so holds with probability 0 %].
+For instance, its mid-point can be regarded as a point estimate, and half its length as an error estimate - leading to conclusions of the form either θ lies between 3.73 and 3.79 [() is true, so holds with pr.
+100 %] or it doesn't [() is false, so holds with pr.
+0 %].